EeliH/ds-and-a/mutable-linked-list/README.md

   - map
   - filter
   - reverse (should be pretty easy)
-  - removeAt (I don't recall what is the corresponding function in Scala for this.)
 - Doxygen documentation
 - Make unit tests for different cases (edge cases, common cases, etc.)